wp-plugins/hot-linked-image-cacher/readme.txt

 == Installation ==

-* Upload the folder "hotlinked-image-cacher" into your "wp-content/plugins"
+* Upload the folder "hot-linked-image-cacher" into your "wp-content/plugins"
 * Log in to Wordpress Administration area, choose "Plugins" from the main menu, find "Hot Linked Image Cacher", and click the "Activate" button
 * Choose "Manage->Hotlinked Image Cacher" from the main menu and follow the directions on the page.